umccr/vcf_stuff/vcf_stuff/panel_of_normals/README.md

 We can check if the population frequency of the variant matches its frequency in the panel, and only apply it if it is significantly higher.
 Because otherwise it might be not an artefact, but a common pre-existing variant.

-E .g. if we see more than 5 times the dbSNP GMAF or gnomad AF - then keep it in the panel.
+E.g. if we see more than 5 times the dbSNP GMAF or gnomAD AF - then keep it in the panel.
 For instance, if the GMAF is 0.05 - which means it's common to see it 1 in 20 by chance - we'd expect around 2,5 samples in the panel to have it.
-If that's the case, than we shoule remove it from the panel.
+If that's the case, we should remove it from the panel.
 If we see it more often - then it's probably an artefact.
+Though we are not interested in germline calls as well, so maybe do not need this approach.

 ## Playground